UtrechtUniversity/lexces-silicosis-predict/README.md

 -   [Misclassification error of silicosis diagnostic prediction rule](R/Silicosis_diagnostic_rule.qmd).
 Link to the report: [PDF](docs/Silicosis_diagnostic_rule.pdf)

+The Amua folder contains code for a mock screening decision model for the [Topics in Medical Decision Making course](https://www.nihes.com/course/el004_topics_in_medical_decision_making_/).

 Although I have made significant efforts to ensure reproducibility of this project, I encourage you to [contact me](mailto:j.mancillagalindo@uu.nl) or post a request in this repository in case you encounter any issues.

 ## Project Structure